longemen3000/LavoisierCore.jl/README.md

 Aspen is expensive, COOLPROP uses C++, and the thermodynamic papers are seldom implemented for free (for example, the SAFT equations), and because is fun!, why not?

+#News (September 19, 2019)

+Added a equilibrium solver in Volume-Temperature-mol, based on a unified representation of helmholtz equilibria. a Pressure-Temperature-mol is following